 About San Ignacio

-What you must know about San Ignacio, also know as El Cayo, is probably the number one stop for travelers looking to spend a few days on Belize’s mainland.
-It’s wealth of natural attractions, concentration of Mayan history sites, and its excellent display of local cuisine have earned Cayo District the distinction of being known as the cultural heart of Belize.
+San Ignacio, formerly El Cayo, is the number one stop for travelers looking to spend a few days mainland.
+It boasts a wealth of natural attractions, concentration of Mayan history sites, and its excellent display of local cuisine.
+Cayo District has earned the merit of being known as the cultural heart of Belize.

-Located on the western side of the country, Cayo borders Guatemala and is geographically Belize’s largest district, spread over nearly a million acres.
-Towns like Santa Elena and San Ignacio are two of the most popular stops for travelers staying in Cayo.
+Cayo is located on the western side of the country, and it borders Guatemala.
+Additionally, it is geographically Belize’s largest district, with a span of nearly a million acres.
+The twin towns Santa Elena and San Ignacio are two of the most popular stops for travelers staying in Cayo.
 The border town of Benque Viejo del Carmen is home to many Mayan settlements as well.

 Culturally, Cayo is one of the most diverse spots in Belize.
 The Mestizos, people of mixed Mayan and Spanish descent, were historically one of the largest ethnic groups in Cayo.
 Today, look for Mayan, Mennonite, Creole, and even pockets of Lebanese and Chinese

 You should be prepared for a full itinerary while in Cayo, like many travelers do.
 Especially if you’re looking to split your holiday between the jungle and the beach!
 Adventure seekers and history buffs finds Cayo to be a highly desirable spot with its abundant nature and high concentration of Mayan sites.